alan-turing-institute/hub23-deploy/docs/_posts/2010-01-03-deploy-autoscaling-k8s-cluster.md

 - `--location` sets the [data centre](https://azure.microsoft.com/en-gb/global-infrastructure/locations/) that will host the resources.
 - `--output table` prints the info in a human-readable format.

-**N.B.:** If you have already followed the docs on creating a key vault, then this resource group should already exist and this step can be skipped.
+If you have already followed the docs on creating a key vault, then this resource group should already exist and this step can be skipped.
+{: .notice--info}

 ## Download the required secrets